Musk, other tech chiefs back artificial intelligence startup with $1 billion

 He will be co-chair of the non-profit with technology venture capitalist Sam Altman, who has backed Reddit.

-OpenAI's list of donors include PayPal Holding Inc (PYPL.O) co-founder Peter Thiel, LinkedIn Corp LNKD.N co-founder Reid Hoffman and Musk himself.
+OpenAI's list of donors include PayPal Holding Inc co-founder Peter Thiel, LinkedIn Corp co-founder Reid Hoffman and Musk himself.

 The venture's research director is Ilya Sutskever, a former research scientist at Google, and its chief technology officer is Greg Brockman.